markvrma/sentiment-analysis/readme.md

 # Approach

-*When reading the problem statement the easiest way was to use an OpenAI API and langchain and passing a prompt with a few examples.*
+*When reading the problem statement the easiest way was to use an OpenAI API key, incorporating langchain lib and passing a prompt with a few examples.*

 However this would not make use of the labelled dataset. **On further data exploration I saw that with the 8129 labelled rows, there were only 32 unique categories, which means this problem is two fold**